About the 2019 edition of the course

 These are general information pages about the course.
-The active course pages of the 2018 course will be hosted on the WETO-server (note: the pages will become available once the course begins).
+The active course pages of the 2019 course are hosted on the WETO-server.
 You may login to WETO using your basic university account.

 General course information